 Making a Planned Gift can help provide for the long-term sustainability of Agriculture in the Classroom programs here in Iowa.
 Whether you desire to structure your planned gift to provide funding where the need is greatest or to benefit specific programs, we have opportunities to make your vision come to life - bequests, trusts, gifts of insurance.

-If you have already included a gift to the Iowa Agriculture Literacy Foundation, Iowa Agriculture in the Classroom, or Loess Hills Agriculture in the Classroom in your plans, we ask that you provide a copy of your will or living trust—or only the section that specifically pertains to your bequest.
+If you have already included a gift to the Iowa Agriculture Literacy Foundation or Iowa Agriculture in the Classroom in your plans, we ask that you provide a copy of your will or living trust—or only the section that specifically pertains to your bequest.
 Your information will be used for long-term organizational planning and confidentially kept on file to guarantee your wishes are appropriately followed and your gift receives proper recognition.

 Learn More with this Informational Brochure